 Why Do We Allow ADUs in Golden?

-- Many other communities, including Arvada and Grand Junction, have adopted ADU ordinances to provide their citizens with an additional housing option to help address senior housing, “boomerang” kids, and other housing needs.
+- Many other communities, including Arvada and Grand Junction, have adopted ADU ordinances to provide their citizens with additional housing options

 - Provide a housing option that is more affordable for those who want to live in a single family neighborhood

-- Allow extra income for young families, by helping to offset the cost of a home in their desired neighborhood.
+- Allow extra income for homeowners, by helping to offset the cost of a home in their desired neighborhood.

 Before You Build an ADU:

-Check your zoning using EzMaps to see if ADU’s are allowed in your zone district.
+Check your zoning using the Parcel Information Map to see if ADU’s are allowed in your zone district.
 ADU’s are allowed in conjunction with all single-household detached dwellings in residential zone-districts.
 (R-E, R-1, R-1A, R-2, R-3).